MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-java.md

 The first thing you create is a managed Azure Database for MySQL Flexible Server instance.

 > [!NOTE]
-> You can read more detailed information about creating MySQL servers in [Create an Azure Database for MySQL Flexible Server instance by using the Azure portal](./quickstart-create-server-portal.md).
+> You can read more detailed information about creating MySQL servers in [Quickstart: Create an instance of Azure Database for MySQL with the Azure portal](quickstart-create-server-portal.md).

 #### [Passwordless connection (Recommended)](#tab/passwordless)